 Take Twitter.
 The microblogging platform holds more expertise and know-how than even the best travel agent in the business.
 In 280 characters or less, you can get personal recommendations, find the best flight deals, and even sort out problems if something goes wrong.
 Here’s how.

 This is such a simple strategy, yet so rewarding.
-One of the best things of Twitter is an instant connected to a vast array of experts, official or otherwise.
-If you post a general “What should I do in [enter destination]?” question on Twitter, you’re bound to receive several recommendations for all but the most obscure places.
+One of the best things about Twitter is an instant connection to a vast array of experts, official or otherwise.
+If you post a general “What should I do in [destination]?” question on Twitter, you’re bound to receive several recommendations for all but the most obscure places.